marcello-goccia/Python-Projects-for-Students/Computer Science Contests/Exercises-08 - Libraries/Problem0008 - School Lunch Picker/problem.md

 School Lunch Picker

 ## Description

 Help the school cafeteria randomly assign daily specials!
 They have several menu items and need to pick one randomly each day.

-Write a function pick_lunch_special that takes a day number (1-5 for Monday-Friday) and returns a random menu number (1-5).
+Write a function `pick_lunch_special` that takes two parameters:today's day number (1-5) and yesterday's menu number (1-5).
-The function should never return yesterday's menu number to avoid repetition.
+The function should return a random menu number (1-5) that is different from yesterday's menu number to avoid repetition.

 ## Input Description
 Two integers: today's day number (1-5) and yesterday's menu number (1-5).